 Marcy Flat Bench

 It won’t fit under your bed, but it’s aesthetic enough to use as an extra seat when you’re not working out.
-It has a high-density foam is quite comfortable to exercise or sit on.
+It has a high-density foam that is quite comfortable to exercise or sit on.

 On the floor, the Marcy measures 43 by 14 inches.
 The surface is 17 inches off the ground, and the back cushion is just as wide as the feet at a nice 14 inches.